 As someone who is a big fan of character dining at Disney Parks I was super excited to learn that one of my favorite Disneyland Resort restaurants, Napa Rose would be getting a brand new princess-centric character dining experience.
-Earlier this week, the restaurant hosted an early preview of the character dining experience that Zoe and I were lucky enough to attend.
+My daughter and I attended an early preview of the character dining experience.
 So here’s the info on everything you’ll need to know before deciding to make a reservation.
 (To skip ahead to Disney Princess Breakfast Adventure menu and price information, scroll to the bottom of this post).

 For starters, this character dining experience has been aptly named the Disney Princess Breakfast Adventure.

 As soon as we walked in we saw Rapunzel waiting to say hello.
-We checked in for our reservation, at which point Zoe was given an autograph book and a pen and we were escorted to the waiting area where where we were able to play a game of Tangled-themed Tic-Tac-Toe while sipping my choice of sparkling wine or cider.
-To my knowledge, it is the only Disneyland Resort experience where you can meet as many as 8 princesses in one place! similar character dining we’ve attended such as Disney World’s Bon Voyage character breakfast have at most 2 or 3 princesses at a time, among other characters (in the case of Bon Voyage, Rapunzel and Ariel arrive with Prince Eric and Flynn Rider) so right away this character dining is unique because it is all about the princesses.
+At check-in Zoe received an autograph book and a pen.
+Next we relaxed in the waiting area where we played a game of Tangled Tic-Tac-Toe sipping sparkling wine and cider.
+To my knowledge, it is the only Disneyland Resort experience where you can meet as many as 8 princesses in one place!
+Similar character dining such as Disney World’s Bon Voyage character breakfast have at most 2 or 3 princesses at a time. among other characters (in the case of Bon Voyage, Rapunzel and Ariel arrive with Prince Eric and Flynn Rider) so right away this character dining is unique because it is all about the princesses.

 Another thing that set this character breakfast apart from others I’ve attended is that you truly do get a full adventure!

 I could say so much more about the incredible interactions with all of the princesses, but I would be remiss if I didn’t talk about the amazing food.
-This is Napa Rose, after all and they are well known for their award-winning fine dining.
+Napa Rose is after all well known for their award-winning fine dining.
 Our meal began with a sweet breakfast bread basket and accompanying lemon curd.
 Everything in that basket was pure heaven, but if you have more self-control than I and decide to only try one, make sure its the pull-apart monkey bread.

-As we noshed on our bread we were handed a drink menu with an ample selection of both cocktails and non-alcoholic “mock-tails,” which I really appreciated because its always so fun for kids to have a special drink at a fancy meal and one can only have so many Shirley Temples in one’s lifetime.
-Keeping in theme, Zoe chose a drink called Tiana’s Mardi Gras Refresher consisting of lime juice, tangerine juice, ginger ale, and passionfruit syrup.
+As we noshed on our bread we were handed a drink menu with an ample selection of both cocktails and non-alcoholic “mock-tails.”
+Zoe really appreciated the mocktail menu because it’s always so fun for kids to have a special drink at a fancy meal and one can only have so many Shirley Temples in one’s lifetime.
+Keeping in theme, Zoe chose a drink called Tiana’s Mardi Gras Refresher with lime juice, tangerine juice, ginger ale, and passionfruit syrup.

 With beverages in hand, it was now time for an appetizer tower of adorably themed bites.
-Our tower was slightly modified to be a vegetarian, but I’ve included details of the full tower below which included miniature lobster rolls that I’ve heard from friends who attended were a must-try.
+We had a slightly modified tower made to be vegetarian.
+But the details of the full tower are below which include the miniature lobster rolls which I hear are a must-try.

 Last but definitely not least, what would a Disney Princess breakfast be without Disney princess themed dessert, amirite?
-We were brought a double decker platter of the cutest princess inspired desserts, as delicious as they were beautiful.
-Because we love to keep with a theme and Zoe was dressed like Tiana, she immediately reached for the Tiana cake pop (which ended up being her favorite item on the plate).
+They brought us a double-decker platter of the cutest princess-inspired desserts, as delicious as they were beautiful.
+Since Zoe wore a Tiana costume, she immediately reached for the Tiana cake pop.
+I ended up being her favorite item on the plate.

 But here’s the best part.
-Be sure to lift up your cake pop and take a look at the bottom because there is a special surprise that will give chills to any Princess and the Frog fan.
-On the bottom of the chocolate Tiana-inspired cake pop are two edible stars that represent Ray and Evangeline.
+On the bottom of the chocolate, Tiana-inspired cake pop are two edible stars that represent Ray and Evangeline.
 Are you sobbing yet?
-Its ok, I’m not judging.
+It’s ok, I’m not judging.

 Vegan dessert options are also available.

-Just as we thought our Disney Princess Breakfast Adventure was coming to an end, our adventure guide (yes, each table gets an adventure guide in addition to our wonderful server) told us it was time to head outside.
-Outside we were greeted by Mulan who welcomed us along with a small group of 3 other young princesses (our friend and fellow blogger Kathleen’s daughters) onto a mat where she shared a story about how she posed as a man to protect her father and help the Chinese army defeat the Huns.
-We all know the story of Mulan, of course, but there was something so intimate and captivating about hearing her re-tell the story in first person.
+Early in the meal, each table gets and adventure guide in addition to their regular server.
+Just as we thought our Disney Princess Breakfast Adventure was coming to an end, our adventure guide told us it was time to head outside.
+On the back patio, we were greeted by Mulan who welcomed us.
+We were lead over to her along with our friend (and fellow blogger) Kathleen’s daughters who’d been seated near us.
+The girls sat on a mat listening to Mulan’s story about how she helped the Chinese army defeat the Huns.
+We of course this story, but it was so captivating to her re-tell the story in the first person.

 When we left Mulan, we had canoeing lessons from Pocahontas.
-And just before leaving we were able to take a Disney Photo Pass picture with Ariel and chat with her about her undersea adventures.
+And just before leaving we were able to take a Disney Photo Pass picture with Ariel.
+The girls enjoyed a chat with her about her undersea adventures.
 As we exit, each guest receives a fare-well keepsake: A Swarovski crystal tiara necklace for Zoe and a Breakfast Princess Adventure drawstring bag and princess-themed chocolates for me.